Main bones of the upper limb

 Watch video

-For didactic purposes we will divide the bones of the upper limb into the following groups:
+The bones of the upper limb can be divided into the following groups:

-- The bones of the hand, divided into the 8 carpal bones, 5 metacarpal bones, and 14 phalanges.
+• Bones of the hand, divided into the 8 carpal bones, 5 metacarpal bones and 14 phalanges.

 This video tutorial will provide you with an overview of each of the bones of the upper limb.